factplusfancy/pca_bare/0_read_me_setup_instructions_general.txt

 (4) Deploy and customize the PSM-CAP App (the app).
 Notes:
-- For your DBMS deployment, you will need the password for a username with administrative privileges to do these steps.
+- For your DBMS deployment, you will need the password for a username with administrative privileges to complete the steps below.
 - The default MySQL admin username is "root".

 (4.1) In whatever directory you put the app's files, point your Web browser at PSM-CAP App file setup.php and follow the instructions there.